scrapjs/require-stub/README.md

 Hello, browserify.

-You’re a great tool for production usage of require modules!
+You’re a great tool for production usage of CommonJS modules.

 But sometimes in development it is very annoying to compile your code `--standalone` in order just to launch tests in browser.
 I don’t want to run `watchify` task for getting my `test.html` either — it [tends to break](https://github.com/substack/watchify/issues/83) and it always has a lag of compilation.
 Also all these sourceMaps — a separate bunch of data increasing the size of files and which can always [break debugging](https://github.com/visionmedia/mocha/issues/550).